 '''

-Use the same service account for the agent (not recommended for production systems)? [y/N]
+Use the same service account for the agent (not recommended for production systems)?

+[y/N]

 '''

-Note: For security reasons in production environments, you might want to use a separate user and group for the agent service because the server service has permission to read the key file (/opt/electriccloud/electriccommander/conf/passkey in Linux or C:\ProgramData\Electric Cloud\ElectricCommander\conf\passkey in Windows).
+Note: For security reasons in production environments, you might want to use a separate user and group for the agent service because the server service has permission to read the key file a.
+Enter a User Name.
+This is the user who owns the ElectricFlow agent process.

+(/opt/electriccloud/electriccommander/conf/passkey in Linux or C:\ProgramData\Electric Cloud\ElectricCommander\conf\passkey in Windows).
 The key file is used to decrypt passwords stored in ElectricFlow.
 Using a different user and group for the agent service ensures that a process running on the agent cannot gain access to the key file.

-- 7. Choose one of the following options: - \circ Enter y to use the same user and group for the agent service.
-This is not recommended for production systems. - Enter n to use a separate user and group for the agent service.
+- 7. Choose one of the following options: - Enter y to use the same user and group for the agent service.
+This is not recommended for production systems. - \circ Enter n to use a separate user and group for the agent service.